 - A certificate on completion of the course

-Training for Peer Support Trainers August 2018
+Training for Peer Support Trainers, University of Surrey, UK

 “I attended Anne’s Training for Trainers of Peer Supporters.
 Anne is an engaging facilitator who guided us through the training with a skilful mix of experiential exercises, information giving, thought provoking questions and the benefit of her substantial experience of facilitating training.
 She’s passionate about peer support and this comes through in the quality of her delivery and her presence.”
 Kate Brady, Senior Counsellor, Centre for Wellbeing, University of Surrey